Wesswanson/Double-Servo-Robotic-Arm/README.md

 ### Images and Code

+Below is the sketch design we are working off of right now.
+The first arm will be attached to a continuous servo, which is attached to a base with a battery and arduino.
+The other end of the first arm will have another continuous servo attached to the bottom of it, which is holding a second arm that is short enough to make a continuous rotation without hitting the base. the end of that arm can have a ball launching or pen attachment.

 ![Sketch of Robotic Arm Design](https://github.com/Wesswanson/Double-Servo-Robotic-Arm/blob/main/Screenshot%202021-01-29%20at%201.50.32%20PM.png?raw=true)

-This is an outline with what the code will do (written out instead of the completed code):
+This is an outline with what the code will do (written out as Pseudo code instead of the completed, working code):

 ```c++
 /*